apache/celix/documents/building/sbom.md

 # Software Bill of Materials

-Apache Celix provides a committed `conan/safe-defaults.lock` and a matching CycloneDX 1.6 SBOM for one documented Conan configuration.
+Apache Celix provides a committed `conan/safe-defaults.lock` that pins the recipe revisions used across the Conan CI builds.
+CI also publishes a CycloneDX 1.6 SBOM for one documented Linux / GCC / Release configuration.
 Together they provide a reproducible **safe-default dependency baseline** for development and vulnerability review.

 The lockfile is intentionally not named `conan.lock` at the repository root.
 Conan automatically discovers a root `conan.lock` for ordinary commands, which